dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

+ <b>November 2023</b>: New preprint is out on [Language and Task Arithmetic with Parameter-Efficient Layers for Zero-Shot Summarization
+](https://arxiv.org/abs/2311.09344.pdf) from my internship at Google DeepMind!

  <b>October 2023</b>: Happy to share that our paper [Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation](https://arxiv.org/pdf/2305.12786.pdf) has been accepted to the Findings of EMNLP 2023!

  <b>May 2023</b>: Our paper [Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation](https://arxiv.org/pdf/2305.12786.pdf) is out.